sara-sabr/ITStrategy/_pages/en/strategy-open-first.md

 Mandate letters outline the objectives that each minister seeks to accomplish, as well as pressing challenges to be addressed in their role.

-The [Minister of Digital Government](https://pm.gc.ca/en/mandate-letters/2019/12/13/minister-digital-government-mandate-letter) mandate letter outlined the following top priority:
+The [President of the Treasury Board](https://pm.gc.ca/en/mandate-letters/2021/12/16/president-treasury-board-mandate-letter) mandate letter outlined the following top priority:

-> Encourage the use and development of open source products and open data, allowing for experimentation within existing policy directives and building an inventory of validated and secure applications that can be used by government to share knowledge and expertise to support innovation.
+> - [...] emphasis on increasing the number of public servants with modern digital skills;
+> - [...] ensure that full consideration is given to leveraging digital delivery approaches throughout the development of major projects;
+> - [...] update and replace outdated IT systems and modernize the way government delivers benefits and services;
+> - [...] champion for Digital Standards, utilize more agile, open and user-focused methods when designing services;
+> - Further expanding open data initiatives and making more data available digitally.

-The [Minister of Employment, Workforce Development and Disability Inclusion](https://pm.gc.ca/en/mandate-letters/2019/12/13/minister-employment-workforce-development-and-disability-inclusion) and the [Minister of Families, Children and Social Development](https://pm.gc.ca/en/mandate-letters/2019/12/13/minister-families-children-and-social-development-mandate-letter) mandate letters outlined the following top priorities:
+The [Minister of Employment, Workforce Development and Disability Inclusion](https://pm.gc.ca/en/mandate-letters/2021/12/16/minister-employment-workforce-development-and-disability-inclusion) and the [Minister of Families, Children and Social Development](https://pm.gc.ca/en/mandate-letters/2021/12/16/minister-families-children-and-social-development-mandate-letter) mandate letters outlined the following top priorities:

-> - [...] commitment to govern in a positive, open and collaborative way.
-> - [...] continue to raise the bar on openness, effectiveness and transparency in government.
-> - This means a government that is open by default.
-> - [...] better digital capacity and services for Canadians.
+> *Open and Accountable Government* sets out these core principles and the standards of conduct expected of you and your office.

 ### Digital Standards <!-- omit in toc -->

 The [GC's Digital Standards](https://www.canada.ca/en/government/system/digital-government/government-canada-digital-standards.html) form the foundation of the government's shift to becoming more agile, open, and user-focused.
 In order to design digital services to better serve Canadians, the Standards lead teams to:

-> - Work in the open by default
+> - Work in the open by default - Share evidence, research and decision making openly
-> - Use open standards and solutions
+> - Use open standards and solutions - Leverage open standards and embrace leading practices, including the use of open source software
-> - Collaborate widely
+> - Collaborate widely - Identify and create partnerships which help deliver value to users

-### Mandatory procedures for EA assessment <!-- omit in toc -->
+## Enterprise Architecture Framework <!-- omit in toc -->

-The [Mandatory Procedures for Enterprise Architecture Assessment](https://www.tbs-sct.gc.ca/pol/doc-eng.aspx?id=32602) (Appendix A of the [Directive on Service and Digital](https://www.tbs-sct.gc.ca/pol/doc-eng.aspx?id=32601)) are used by departmental architecture review boards and the GC enterprise architecture review board (EARB) as an assessment framework to review digital initiatives, in order to ensure the GC acts as a single enterprise and is well aligned to its digital direction.
+The [GC's Enterprise Architecture Framework](https://www.canada.ca/en/government/system/digital-government/policies-standards/government-canada-enterprise-architecture-framework.html) is the criteria used by the GC enterprise architecture review board (EARB) and departmental architecture review boards when reviewing digital initiatives to ensure their alignment with enterprise architectures across business, information, application, technology and security domains to support strategic outcomes.
-The procedures stipulate the following:
+The framework stipulate the following:

-> - Data should only be purchased once and should align with international standards
-> - Data should be shared openly by default as per the Directive on Open Government
-> - Where possible, use open standards and open source software first
-> - All source code must be released under an appropriate open source software license
-> - Share code publicly when appropriate, and when not, share within the Government of Canada
+> - Reuse common business capabilities, processes and enterprise solutions from across government and private sector
+> - Publish in the open all reusable common business capabilities, processes and enterprise solutions for others to develop and leverage cohesive horizontal enterprise services
+> - Ensure data are managed to enable interoperability, reuse and sharing to the greatest extent possible within and across departments to avoid duplication and maximize utility
+> - Share data openly by default; adhere to existing enterprise and international standards, including on data quality and ethics
+> - Ensure data formatting aligns to existing enterprise and international standards on interoperability; where none exist, develop data standards in the open with key subject matter experts
+> - Use open source solutions hosted in public cloud; select existing solutions that can be reused over custom built; contribute all improvements back to the communities
+> - Design systems as highly modular and loosely coupled services
-> - Design for cloud mobility and develop an exit strategy to avoid vendor lock-in
+> - Design for cloud mobility and develop an exit strategy to avoid vendor lock‑in
-> - Model business processes using Business Process Management Notation (BPMN) to identify common enterprise processes

 ### ESDC OSS Management Framework <!-- omit in toc -->